SPECIAL EDUCATION NEEDS (SEN),

 Certification ceremony with a video – photo souvenir of the course;

-Special Education Needs (SEN), Inclusion and Diversity in the clasroom will attend courses during years 2021 and 2022 in following dates:
+Special Needs, Equality and Diversity course will attend edition during years 2021, 2022 and 2023 in following dates:

 ICELAND – REYKJAVÍK: